Garden State Parkway: 1960s

 On July 31, 1964, a project to construct exit 38 was completed.
 The cloverleaf interchange, which cost approximately $800,000, was built to serve as a link to the newly constructed Atlantic City Expressway.

-In May 1962, plans were announced to widen the segment from exit 154 to just near exit 158 from two lanes to three lanes.
+In May 1962, plans were announced to widen the segment from exit 154 to just near exit 158 from two to three lanes.
 As part of this project, the Passaic River Bridge was to be reconstructed with a wider superstructure and piers.
 The Bergen Toll Plaza also was rebuilt to give each direction dedicated toll canopies instead of all traffic merging into a single canopy, as then existed.
 This part of the project was completed in December 1963.
 A two-mile segment of roadway from the Passaic County line to exit 154 also was repaved, to add a one-inch overlay of asphalt.
 This project also included lengthening and widening northbound acceleration lanes to exit 153A, exit 153B, and the grounded ramp at exit 154.
 This part of the project began on August 1 and was completed by October 31.
 Construction also began on a new exit 159.
-This interchange would serve Interstate 80 with direct connections and Midland Avenue with indirect connections.
+This interchange would serve I-80 with direct connections and Midland Avenue with indirect connections.
 In preparation for this construction, the northbound exit and southbound entrance of exit 158 were closed permanently on March 16, 1963, with the remaining connections closed on June 22.
 On December 23 of that year, the ramps onto Midland Avenue from exit 159 were opened to traffic.
 Tolling of the interchange began immediately.
 However, the ramps to and from I-80 would not open until October 20, 1964.
 The project cost a total of $4,500,000.
 In November of that year, the northbound exit and southbound entrance at exit 157 were permanently closed, to encourage use of exit 159.